SERVICES & PRICES

 After submission

-The consulate sends your file to the comune in Italy where your Italian ancestor's birth was registered.
-The comune verifies the records and updates the civil registry.
-This takes 6–24 months.
-Some comuni respond in weeks.
-Others take the full two years.
+The consulate forwards the file to the comune in Italy where the ancestor's birth was registered.
+The comune verifies the records against its own civil registers and updates them on acceptance.
+The time taken depends on the comune: weeks for some, the full two years for others.

-Once the comune has inscribed the recognition and AIRE confirms your registration, the passport is the next step — a separate administrative act with its own evidentiary requirements.
-The passport channel mirrors citizenship at each consulate but is treated, legally, as a different file.
+The passport is a separate administrative act with its own evidentiary standard.
+The passport channel mirrors the citizenship channel at each consulate, but legally it is a distinct file.

 OTHER GUIDES